- Dr Graham Spinardi

 (with R. Bulkeley) Space Weapons: Deterrence or Delusion (Polity Press, 1986).

-I am currently devoted almost full-time to research, though contributing a few lectures to core STS courses at both UG and PG levels.
+I am currently devoted almost full-time to research, though contributing a few lectures to core STS courses at both UG and PG levels, and teaching Fire Safety Engineering & Society to engineering students.